DevExpress-Examples/blazor-dxgrid-date-range-filter/README.md

 3. Specify the template for the chosen filtering approach ([FilterRowCellTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn.FilterRowCellTemplate) or [FilterMenuTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn.FilterMenuTemplate)) for a column that displays dates.
 In the template, define context-specific component that processes filter (see [FilerRow.razor](./CS/Pages/DateRange-FilterRow.razor) and [FilerMenu.razor](./CS/Pages/DateRange-FilterMenu.razor) file).

-4. Create a [base range component](./CS/Pages/DateRangeBase.razor) that contains two [Date Edit](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1) components where users can set the start and end dates of a range.
+4. Create a [base range component](./CS/Pages/DateRangeBase.razor) that contains the [Date Range Picker](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateRangePicker-1) component where users can set the start and end dates of a range.

-5. Implement [two-way data binding](https://docs.devexpress.com/Blazor/402330/common-concepts/two-way-data-binding) between [Date](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1.Date) properties of the Date Edit components and the data fields that store endpoints of the range.
+5. Implement [two-way data binding](https://docs.devexpress.com/Blazor/402330/common-concepts/two-way-data-binding) between [StartDate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateRangePicker-1.StartDate) and [EndDate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateRangePicker-1.EndDate) properties of the Date Range Picker and data fields that store endpoints of the range.

-6. Handle [DateChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1.DateChanged) events of the Date Edit components.
-In a component's event handler, assign the component's new value to the corresponding endpoint of the date range.
+6. Handle [StartDateChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateRangePicker-1.StartDateChanged) and [EndDateChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateRangePicker-1.EndDateChanged) events of the Date Range Picker component.
+In each event handler, assign the component's new value to the corresponding endpoint of the date range.
 Once at least one endpoint of the date range is set, update the filter criteria that determine whether the current value is in the range.
 Apply the filter criteria to the grid column.

-## Files to Look At
+## Files to Review

 - [DateRangeBase.razor](./CS/Pages/DateRangeBase.razor)
 - [DateRange-FilterRow.razor](./CS/Pages/DateRange-FilterRow.razor)